aeroteameindhoven/website/content/sponsors/markdown/bomist.md

 url: https://bomist.com/
 package: silver
 ---
-Parts Inventory and BOM Management Software for Electronics
+Parts Inventory and BOM Management Software for Electronics and such